artoale/artoale.github.com/_posts/2013-09-30-writing-brackets-extension-01.md

 ##Always start with ponies

 If the internet teached us something is that there are never enough ponies and unicorns around - and that certainly applies to brackets too.
 Let's add some sparkling happiness to our new web editor!
+(Many thanks to my dear friend [Paolo Chillari](https://github.com/flea89) for suggestion the topic of this very first tutorial!)

 ###Project set-up